Marc LaForce led the development of a new meningitis vaccine for Africa. Photo: PATH/Gabe Bienczycki.

 After witnessing one young man’s illness, Dr. Marc LaForce became more committed than ever to defeating meningitis

-As founding director of the Meningitis Vaccine Project, Dr. Marc LaForce led the successful development, licensure, and introduction of MenAfriVac®, the first vaccine designed specifically for Africa.
-Marc directed the project from 2001 until his retirement in 2012.
+As director of the Meningitis Vaccine Project from 2001 to 2012, Dr. Marc LaForce led the successful development, licensure, and introduction of MenAfriVac®, the first vaccine designed specifically for Africa.
+He received the 2012 Albert B. Sabin Gold Medal award for his pivotal role on the groundbreaking vaccine.

 When the challenge of developing a new vaccine against epidemic meningitis in Africa becomes particularly daunting, Dr. Marc LaForce thinks about a young man he met in Burkina Faso in 2007.